 Day 3: Beyond Blue — Provides an overview of PTSD, the signs and symptoms, a checklist, and a summary of treatments available.

-Day 4: ABC Lateline (September 2012) — Former commander of Australian forces in Afghanistan, Major General (retired) John Cantwell, discusses his battle with PTSD and its prevalence in the armed forces.
+Day 4: ABC Conversations (November 2012) — Former commander of Australian forces in Afghanistan, Retired Major General John Cantwell, discusses his battle with PTSD and its prevalence in the armed forces.

 Day 5: Dogs and PTSD — Article from US National Center for PTSD on research on how dogs are helping people living with PTSD.

 Day 6: US Dept of Veterans Affairs: National Center for PTSD — Resources for Veterans, General Public, and Family and Friends.